Izendi/Izendi.github.io/content/projects/Radiance-Cascades/index.md

 Additionally, each ray starts where the previous cascade ray ended.
 So if cascade 0 has a start distance offset of 0 and a max ray march distance of 2, cascade 1's rays would start 2 pixels away from the probe.
 If cascade 1 then marched 10 pixels, cascade 2's rays would start 12 pixels offset from the probes center.
 This is done so that probes in higher cascade levels, only capture lighting data from far away (as intended) and do not capture nearby data (which is the job of the lower cascade levels).

+You can mess around with these values in the demo by selecting the "*Toggle length sliders*" button and messing with the ray interval lengths and start offset lengths.

 All of this ties back in to the idea of higher cascade levels being responsible for **high spatial frequency** sampling and low cascade levels being responsible for low **spatial frequency sampling**.

 Remember high spatial frequency is when light changes fast over a short distance (this is what low level probes handle as there are a large number of them and they only cast a small number of short distance rats).